ywamsendai/ywamsendai-docs/docs/lifeinjapan/tax.md

 You should submit either one of these tax returns each year.
 If you submit an income tax return (*kakutei shinkoku*), you *do not* need to file a resident tax return (*jūminzei no shinkoku*).
 On the other hand, if you *do not* file an income tax return, you *will* need to file a resident tax return.

-You can find also find basic information on income tax and resident tax on the [GaijinPot blog](https://blog.gaijinpot.com/a-quick-guide-taxes-japan/).
+You can also find basic information on income tax and resident tax on the [GaijinPot blog](https://blog.gaijinpot.com/a-quick-guide-taxes-japan/).

 ## Income Tax